phess2/lipschitz-transformers/README.md

 ### The real deal: 145M parameter NanoGPT

 The [modded NanoGPT](https://github.com/KellerJordan/modded-nanogpt) repo by Keller Jordan has a wonderful script that trains a GPT-2 small scale transformer in under 3 minutes on an 8xH100.
 We modified the script to enforce Lipschitz constraints.
 You can run the script with `/nanogpt/run.sh` -- see the subdirectory's README for setup instructions.

-.
-There are some options, like which enforcement method you want to use (spectral normalize, spectral cap).
-Try it out!
-Shakespeare transformers could train faster with Lipschitz constraints, and we would love to hear if you can train at NanoGPT scale faster using strong weight constraints.
+There's a default spectral cap example, plus a spectral normalization example.

 ## Acknowledgments

-Thank you to Lambda Labs and Rami Seid for supporting the work with compute credits.
+Thank you to Lambda Labs and Rami Seid for supporting the work with compute credits!

 ## Citation